KatherineMichel/church-website-and-marketing-on-a-budget/church_re-brand.md

 <br>
 Yellow is a "warm" color, reminiscent of the sun.
 The sunflower symbolizes warm welcome, bright optimism, and renewal.

-The number of church outreach materials will be streamlined, with a common brand experience incorporated into them all.
-For example, instead of twelve inconsistently designed post cards, one beautiful postcard template will be created, then altered to suit the purpose at hand.

-Templates in both color and black-and-white will be created to address the impracticality of printing color copies versus sending electronically.

 [United Methodist Church Brand Guidelines](http://www.umcom.org/tools/brand-guidelines)